 This is a simplified timeline, but, at the core, all last chance campaigns or sale extended emails are similar.
 They tap into the buyer’s fear of missing out on a great deal and regretting it later.
 It’s not even manipulation — you just get one step ahead of them and help your audience discover your products on their most favorable terms.

 Design and copy recommendations for last chance emails

 It’s no secret that our attention span is decreasing, although it hasn’t dropped to 8 seconds yet, despite what some marketing resources say.
 However, users do have very little patience and desire to read every single promotional email from top to bottom — there are just too many of them.

-With SendPulse, you can reach your target audience by sending various types of messages through a communication channel they prefer — email campaigns, web push notifications, SMS, and chatbots for Instagram, Facebook Messenger, Telegram, or WhatsApp.
+With SendPulse, you can reach your target audience by sending various types of messages through a communication channel they prefer — email campaigns, web push notifications, SMS, and chatbots for WhatsApp, Instagram, Facebook Messenger, or Telegram.

 But they still enjoy staying on top of things.
 With the right email design and copy, you can help them achieve exactly that.

 - Cut to the chase.
 Don’t talk about your brand or your team — use other types of emails for that.
 Instead, focus on the “here and now” and explain in a few words how little time there is left to grab your special offer.

 - Use the boldest headlines you can think of.
 Your last chance emails should be loud and reflect the scale and importance of your offer.
 Don’t shy away from a more informal, maybe even cheeky tone to unapologetically grab all the attention.

 - Put emphasis on scarcity.
 Add a countdown timer or just mention when exactly your offer expires and how many items are left.
 After reading your email, your customers should be left with the impression that there will never be another sale like that and they can’t let this lucky opportunity slip through their fingers.